 Register Now →

-With Prime Minister Narendra Modi focusing on Digital India programme, there is growing digitalisation across the country, leading to now a large vector for cyber attack.
+With Prime Minister focusing on programme, there is growing digitalisation across the country, leading to now a large vector for cyber attack.
 Citing its Q3 of 2017 report, Akamai said it found that India (at 7%) was the third-largest source, ahead of (at 6%), of global DDoS attack traffic.
 “As more businesses come online in the country and with the rising importance of data that businesses manage, it’s imperative that they secure themselves against attacks of varying kinds,” said Akamai.

 Get the day's headlines from Tech Observer straight in your inbox